Dutty Boukman

 According to some contemporary accounts, Boukman, alongside Cécile Fatiman, a Vodou mambo, presided over the religious ceremony at Bois Caïman, in August 1791, that served as the catalyst to the 1791 slave revolt which is usually considered the beginning of the Haitian Revolution.

 Boukman was a key leader of the slave revolt in the Le Cap‑Français region in the north of the colony.
 He was killed by the French planters and colonial troops on 7 November 1791, just a few months after the beginning of the uprising.
-The French then publicly displayed Boukman's head in an attempt to dispel the aura of invincibility that Boukman had cultivated.
-The fact that French authorities did this illustrates their belief in the importance Boukman held to Haitian people during this time.